mchara01/mobile_malicious_advertising/README.md

 ## Part 1
 Here we investigate the access to sensitive information using the ad library.
 The MyAdView.java is the view that gets loaded into the host app.
 Part 1 involves getting the sensitive information and identifiers.

-The Part1_malad.txt can be accessed using adb pull /storage/sdcard/Part1_malad.txt The picture captured in part 1 is saved automatically and can be retrieved via `adb pull /storage/sdcard/Android/data/uk.ac.imperial.apss.comp97109.cw2/files/Pictures/JPEG_<timestamp>.jpg`
+The Part1_malad.txt can be accessed using `adb pull /storage/sdcard/Part1_malad.txt` The picture captured in part 1 is saved automatically and can be retrieved via: <\br>
+`adb pull /storage/sdcard/Android/data/uk.ac.imperial.apss.comp97109.cw2/files/Pictures/JPEG_<timestamp>.jpg`

 ## Part 2
 In this part, we reverse-engineered a real-world host application attached to a real-world library.
 The part involved de-compiling the package into smali code classes.
 Then,